kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/oauth/_index.md

 In this guide, we will focus on the format of the Gloo API for OIDC authentication.

 {{% notice warning %}}
 This feature requires Gloo's external auth server to communicate with an external OIDC provider/authorization server.
 Because of this interaction, the OIDC flow may take longer than the default timeout of 200ms.
-You can increase this timeout by setting the [`requestTimeout` value on external auth settings]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk/#settings" %}}).
-The external auth settings can be configured on the [global Gloo `Settings` object]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/settings.proto.sk/#settings" %}}).
+You can increase this timeout by setting the {{% protobuf name="enterprise.gloo.solo.io.Settings" display="`requestTimeout` value on external auth settings"%}}.
+The external auth settings can be configured on the {{% protobuf name="gloo.solo.io.Settings" display="global Gloo `Settings` object"%}}.
 {{% /notice %}}

 ## Configuration format